 Your spouse wants to separate, and you don’t.
 The reality of a marriage separation can feel like a heart-wrenching experience.
 As a therapist, it’s even emotional for me as I walk with my clients through a uniquely painful grief process.
 When separation is not what you wanted, the fallout can be overwhelming.
 It can feel like an emotional earthquake, shaking the very foundation of your existence.

-Many find the experience of a marriage separation to be similar to a death in that it is the devastating loss of a loved one that often involves unplanned and incredible emotional, physical, mental, and financial distress.
+Many find the experience of an unwanted separation to be similar to a death—an intense loss that brings emotional, physical, mental, and financial distress.
 Both death and separation evoke deep feelings of loneliness, powerlessness, anger, and trauma.

-You are already facing a deeply unwanted decision someone else made for you.
-You must connect with your emotions and the vital information they are telling you about your needs.
+You’re already facing an unwanted decision someone else made for you.
+You must connect with your emotions and the vital information they’re revealing about your needs.

-- Your anger may indicate you need to set a boundary, stand up for yourself, or share something you’ve left unsaid.
+- Anger might signal a need to set boundaries, stand up for yourself, or express something you’ve left unsaid.

-- Your loneliness often tells you to reach out to loved ones for support, connection, a hug, or just not to be alone.
+- Loneliness might be calling you to reach out to loved ones for support, connection, a hug, or simply to not be alone.

-- Your powerlessness may suggest that there is still something you need to try before accepting the end of your relationship.
+- Powerlessness could suggest there’s one more step you want to try before accepting the end of your relationship.

 Remember that it is okay to invite your ex-partner into a conversation about a potential reconciliation.
 However, it is not okay to cross a boundary that they have set.

 Our jars expand, allowing for more space around the ball.
 The increased space in the jar helps you navigate daily life more easily, allowing moments of joy, connection, and purpose to coexist alongside your grief.
-Our grief can still trigger sadness and pain, but our goal isn’t never to feel it again.
+Your grief may still trigger sadness and pain, but the goal isn’t to never feel it again.
 The goal is to create a life that feels larger and richer, even with the presence of sorrow.

-Control what you can control and build new self-care routines.
+4. Control what you can and build new self-care routines.

 In times of emotional upheaval, self-care becomes even more essential.
 When everything else feels out of control, organizing your self-care can feel like the perfect gift to yourself.
 Taking small, intentional steps toward self-care can help you regain a sense of stability and nurture your well-being.
 Here are some ideas:

-- Create daily routines to provide structure.
-This could be as simple as setting regular meal times or incorporating daily walks.
+- Create daily routines to provide structure, like regular meal times or a daily walk.

-- Don’t hesitate to lean on friends and family.
+- Lean on friends and family.
 Share your feelings and experiences with those who care about you.
 Sometimes just being heard can be incredibly healing.

 - Engage in movement and physical activity.
 Exercise releases endorphins, which can help improve your mood.
 Find an activity you enjoy—yoga, walking, biking, hiking, rock climbing, kickboxing, dancing, or beyond.